Research

 Threshold uncertainty has been previously shown to impede the efficient provision of threshold public goods.
 Do groups perform better when their members can acquire information on the location of the threshold?
 We conduct an online experiment on threshold public good provision where participants can simultaneously choose to buy private clues about the location of the threshold.
 Each group contains two low-risk and two high-risk members who differ in their expected loss from failing to reach the threshold.
 We find that groups reach the threshold less frequently when group members can acquire information than when no information acquisition is possible.
 We attribute this to optimism: individuals acquire too little information to adequately update their priors about the true threshold value, resulting in too low contributions.
 Low-risk members are disproportionately responsible for the failure of collective action.
 Our findings suggest that giving individuals a possibility to learn via private information acquisition is insufficient in solving the problem of threshold uncertainty.

-The Impact of Social Media on Traditional Media News Consumption
+The Impact of Social Media on Traditional Media News Consumption and Subscription Revenue

 (with S. Vaidya)